MONEY AND SUSTAINABILITY

 Whenever we engage with money in any way - spending, banking, saving, investing, giving, earning - we have an opportunity to encourage positive change and make the world a better place.
 This page is a growing guide of tips and resources that can help us to make more sustainable financial choices and manage our money in a way that is aligned with our values.

 There is so much we can do.
 Take one category from your budget at a time and use the power of small steps to make lasting change.

-Joe Biden is quoted as saying 'don't tell me what you value, show me your budget, and I'll tell you what you value'.
+A few people have been quoted as saying 'don't tell me what you value, show me your budget, and I'll tell you what you value'.
 Before making a purchase, ask yourself 'is this product/service/company aligned with my values?' and check for more sustainable alternatives before you commit.
 Read through last month's bank statement and highlight which transactions you're proud of from a sustainability perspective or mark the ones that don't reflect your values.